aukspot/dles/README.md

 - [NYT Strands](https://www.nytimes.com/games/strands) - Find hidden words and uncover the day's theme.
 - [NYT Wordle](https://www.nytimes.com/games/wordle/index.html) - Guess the 5-letter word in six or fewer attempts.
 - [Octordle](https://www.britannica.com/games/octordle) - Solve 8 Wordle puzzles at the same time.
 You have 13 guesses.
-- [Odle](https://www.odle.app) - Write an ode to today's subject using only the letters provided.
 - [Omiword](https://www.omiword.com) - Form 4 common words by arranging letter tiles that are locked to different regions of the grid.
 - [One Word Search](https://puzzlist.com/onewordsearch/) - Repeatedly search for the only word in a grid of letters.
 - [Orbits](https://www.playorbits.com) - Place the 8 words in the correct order in the orbit by creating compound words or 2-word phrases.
 - [Pair Down](https://pairdown.com) - Choose one letter to remove from each word to make new words.
 The chosen letters should form word(s) as well.
 - [Parseword](https://www.parseword.com) - Solve today's cryptic clue through careful deduction.
 Great for those new to cryptics.
+- [Petalgrams](https://petalgrams.com) - Make words using the letters on the flower, aiming for a pangram.
+More letters are added as you go.
 - [Phrasicle](https://phrasicle.com) - Fill in the rows with chains of two-word phrases, then solve the mystery phrase using what you've learned.
 - [Phrasle](https://phrasle.com) - Reveal the phrase by guessing one letter at a time.
 - [Pimantle](https://semantle.pimanrul.es) - Guess words to see how close they are to the secret word on a graph, and see where others are guessing as well!